seregazhuk/seregazhuk.github.io_old/_posts/2017-06-12-phpreact-streams.md

 $loop->run();
 {% endhighlight %}

-This snippet reads the data from the `stdin`, prepends it with a string `You said: ` and then outputs it to the console:
+This snippet reads the data from the `STDIN`, prepends it with a string `You said: ` and then outputs it to the console:

 <p class="">
     <img src="/assets/images/posts/reactphp/composite_stream.gif" alt="cgn-edit" class="">